How to Self Publish on Createspace the Easy Way

 It takes several hours, but eventually, Createspace will email you saying either that the book is fine, or there are problems.
-If there are problems you have to fix them, otherwise, move on to proofing.
+If there are problems, fix them, otherwise move on to proofing.

 Self publish on Createspace: Step 3 – Distribution and Pricing

 Now add the following information:

 - Description (up to 4,000 characters – use it to sell your book to the reader).

 - BISAC Category (this is a hierarchical list of genres.
 Pick the one you are writing in.
 E.g. for Revolutions it was Fiction / Science Fiction / Short Stories).

 - Search keywords (up to five, add the themes of the novel, don’t duplicate the categories).